telerik/kendo-ui-core/docs-aspnet-mvc/helpers/slider/how-to/update-dialog-ajax-forms.md

 # Use the RangeSliderFor Method

 The RangeSlider HtmlHelper renders two hidden inputs behind the scenes.

-This behavior helps you consume and process a model property that holds an array of two numbers&mdash;start and end.
+This behavior helps you consume and process a model property that holds an array of 2 numbers&mdash;start and end.

-The example below demonstrates a very basic approach for using, consuming, and updating such a model with the `RangeSliderFor` method.
+The following example demonstrates a very basic approach for using, consuming, and updating such a model with the `RangeSliderFor` method.

 ##### Example